mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will create a system report that examines the contents of each stored NewRx message in a client's local database table of stored messages, and provides a count of prescription messages that include inappropriate trailing zeros, and a count of those missing leading zeros.
-MIE will run the report for each client under consideration and aggregate the results.
+MIE will create a system report that examines the contents of each stored NewRx message in a client's local database table of stored messages and calculates the rate of prescription messages that include inappropriate trailing zeros, as well as the rate of those missing required leading zeros.
+Each rate will be defined as the number of NewRx messages with the specific error (numerator) divided by the total number of NewRx messages (denominator) for each client.
+MIE will run the report for each client under consideration and aggregate the rate results.

 #### Expected Outcome(s)

-It is expected that prescriptions sent including inappropriate trailing zeros, or missing needed leading zeros will be very rare.
+It is expected that the rates of prescriptions sent with inappropriate trailing zeros or missing required leading zeros will be very low.

 #### Care Setting(s)